-- Criticality of software-based systems (contact: Prof. Dr.-Ing.
+- Criticality of AI-based Systems (contact: Prof. Dr.-Ing.
 Ina Schieferdecker)

 The two groups will work in close cooperation with the other research areas and pursue clear lines of inquiry to the research questions, including the use of automated processes and procedures as well as questions of governance or the usability of technology.
 In addition, individual analyses will be developed on the further development of digital infrastructures, systems, and solutions.
 Finally, the research area will compile detailed literature and data collections on technical and political developments in the Internet, breakdowns and attacks on the Internet, security methods and architectures as well as the resource consumption of hardware and software.